Admission of Transfer Students

 - An overall C average (2.0 on a 4.0 scale) from all post-secondary institutions.
 If necessary, grade point average will be converted to a 4.0 scale and/or semester hours.
 Remedial (non-credit) course work is not used in calculating the admission grade point average.
 All transfer work is calculated according to Southern Illinois University Carbondale regulations rather than those of institutions students have previously attended; or,

-- Completion of an associate degree in a baccalaureate-oriented program of Arts or Science (A.A. or A.S.) from an accredited Illinois public two-year institution; completion of an A.A. from an accredited Missouri public two-year institution participating in the 42 hour block; or completion of an A.A. or A.S. from a Kentucky Community and Technical College System institution.
+- Completion of an associate degree in a baccalaureate-oriented program of Arts or Science (A.A. or A.S.) from an accredited Illinois public two-year institution; completion of the CORE 42 or General Education Complete from an accredited Missouri public two-year institution participating in the CORE 42; or completion of an A.A. or A.S. from a Kentucky Community and Technical College System institution.
 The student will: (a) be admitted to the University with junior standing if enrollment occurs after earning the associate degree and prior to coursework being attempted at another institution and (b) be considered to have completed the University Core Curriculum requirements for general graduation purposes; and,

 - Eligible to continue enrollment at the last post-secondary institution attended.
 Students who have been placed on scholastic probation or suspension from another college or university will be considered for admission by Undergraduate Admissions only if there is tangible evidence that additional education can be completed successfully.
 Tangible evidence might include: (1) an interruption of schooling for one or more years, (2) military experience, (3) work experience, and (4) previous academic performance.